-Firstly, apart from naming the rule, their structure follows a simple when, then pattern.
+Firstly, apart from naming the rule structure follows a simple when, then pattern.
 In the when clause we specify a boolean expression which is evaluated in the context of the current message in the pipeline.
-These are the conditions that are being used by the pipeline processor to determine whether to run a rule and collectively whether to continue in a pipeline.
+These are the conditions used by the pipeline processor to determine whether to run a rule, and collectively (when evaluating the containing stage's match all or match any requirement) whether to continue in a pipeline.

-Note that we are already calling the built-in function has\field with a field name.
-In the rule has firewall fields we make sure the message contains both src\ip as well as dst\ip as we want to use them in a later stage.

-The rule has no actions to run, because we are only interested in using it as a condition at this point.
+Note that the has firewall fields rule uses the built-in function has\field to check whether the message has the src\ip and dst\ip fields, as we want to use them in a later stage of the pipeline.
+This rule has no actions to run in its then clause, since we only want to use it to determine whether subsequent stages should run.

-The second rule uses another built-in function cidr\match.
-That functions takes a CIDR pattern and an IP address.
-In this case we reference a field from the currently processed message using the message reference syntax \$message.
+The second rule, from firewall subnet, uses the built-in function cidr\match, which takes a CIDR pattern and an IP address.
+In this case we reference a field from the currently-processed message using the message reference syntax \$message.